Close Button

 Back then, we took our big idea, combined it with Gizmo5’s technology (later acquired by Google as the foundation for Google Talk), and created the first iteration of what would later become the standard for VoIP push notifications.

-You wouldn’t believe the criticism we received from our peers.
+You wouldn’t believe the criticism we received from other softphone providers.
 They told us our version of push notifications for incoming calls wasn’t safe.
 That it would lead to security breaches.
 That the cloud wasn’t safe enough.

 The reality?
 They couldn’t replicate it themselves.
 And more importantly, they didn’t want to put in the necessary time and resources to make it work.